Firewalla is a capable device which plugs into your router and protects your connected home from a host of network and internet threats.

 - Want to try Firewalla?
 Check out the website here

-The Firewalla acts like a security suite for your entire network, blocking access to malicious links on all your devices, and using behavior monitoring to alert you to suspicious apps.
 Parental controls and forced safe searching keep your kids away from the worst of the web, while built-in ad-blocking speeds up browsing on all your devices, and smart behavior monitoring alerts you to suspect apps or possibly compromised devices.

 Despite all this power, Firewalla is easy to use, at least in a basic way.
 Its core features work largely automatically, without requiring any intervention at all, and straightforward Android and iOS apps help you manage everything else.